 People grieve in different ways and there is no right or wrong way to react to the death of a colleague, friend or family member.
 Many people find it helpful to reach out and talk to someone about their feelings, other may wish to deal with the loss in private.

-NHS England and NHS Improvement have put together a suite of resources that aim to help you access support during what will be a difficult time for our staff, given the restrictions and changes to normal grieving patterns and processes for staff who come from diverse backgrounds.
+NHS England and NHS Improvement have put together a suite of resources that aim to help you access support during what will be a difficult time for staff.

 This guide includes resources to support you personally during a bereavement and resources that will help you as a line manager feel better equipped to support your staff, noting the cultural diversity of our workforce.
 You can also find support through:

-If you need someone to talk to, we have introduced a confidential staff support line, operated by Hospice UK and free to access from 8:00am – 8:00pm, seven days a week.
+If you need someone to talk to, we have introduced a confidential staff support line, operated by the Samaritans and free to access from 7:00am – 11:00pm, seven days a week.
 Please call 0800 069 6222 to speak to an advisor.

 Bereavement and suicide support apps

-We recognise that some staff, including those with existing mental health concerns, may be particularly struggling during lock down given the changes to every day routine, and we are therefore offering free access to a suicide prevention and support app for all NHS and social care staff:
+We are offering free access to a suicide prevention and support app for all NHS and social care staff: